DucManhPhan/DucManhPhan.github.io/_posts/2019-12-19-encapsulation-in-object-oriented-programming.md

 }
 ```

 When our system can become complex, the changes of state will make us difficult to track.
+Belows are some problems:
+- share mutable variables
+- side effects
+- hard to parallel
+- in the complex system, there are enormous share states, so it's really difficult to change.

 So how do we solve this problem?

 <br>